-Mini-Splinter is a variation of the Splinter Convention.
-The application of the Mini-Splinter shows, after a Jump Shift by either the opener or responder, a definite suit fit and also a singleton or even a void in the suit bid.
-As stated, the Mini-Splinter can be used to force game or invite game either by the responder supporting the opener or by the opener to support the last bid of the responder.
+The Mini-Splinter conventional method is a variation of the splinter conventional method.
+The application of the mini-splinter shows, after a jump shift by either the opener or responder, a definite suit fit and also a singleton or even a void in the suit bid.
+As stated, the mini-splinter can be used to force game or invite game either by the responder supporting the opener or by the opener to support the last bid of the responder.

-By partnership agreement, the Mini-Splinter can either be a Double Jump Shift or a Single Jump Shift, the latter having become preferable owing to the consumed bidding space.
+By partnership agreement, the mini-splinter bid can either be a double jump shift or a single jump shift over the last bid suit of partner.
+This establishes and/or implies strongly a fit with partner.
+The latter of the two options has become preferable owing to the consumed bidding space.
 This is a matter of partnership agreement.

 Responder Opponent Opener Opponent